 I now have patients who spend 20 minutes in the stretch position and one, Tom, has been told he’s looking taller by people already.

-Finally, if this makes sense and you like what you read here please hit the twitter button and let the world know – it will help loads of others if we can get this message out there.
+Finally, if this makes sense and you like what you read here please hit the twitter button and let the world know or go to our Facebook page and tell us you liked it.
+It will help loads of others if we can get this message out there.